sirisian/ecmascript-types/examples/linq.md

 ## Coverage Notes

 - **The mode is what makes the syntax possible - resolved.** Query keywords are contextual inside a region and ordinary identifiers outside one, so `const from = 1` keeps working and no existing program changes meaning.
 This is stronger than a global grammar would give: `x in xs` already parses as a RelationalExpression, so a query grammar admitted everywhere would silently misread rather than reject.
-- **Clause operands are ordinary ECMAScript - resolved.** The mixed mode parses each operand with the ordinary parser, so a regular expression in a `where` is one token rather than a division, and a template literal is one token rather than a backtick and an identifier.
+- **Clause operands are ordinary ECMAScript - resolved by delegation.** The macro hands each operand back through ```parse```, so a regular expression in a `where` is one token rather than a division, and a template literal is one token rather than a backtick and an identifier.
 - **Deferral is in the type - resolved.** ```Query.<T>``` is not ```[].<T>```.
 C#'s deferral is famous as a surprise because `IEnumerable<T>` and a materialized list read alike; every language that made the distinction visible - Python's brackets, Kotlin's ```asSequence```, Elixir's `Stream`, Java's terminal operations - is not reported as a gotcha.
 - **Which clauses a source admits - resolved by higher-kinded types.** ```Source<W<_>>``` and its refinements let a `Promise` source be a query source without being a filterable one, and the error lands on the `where` rather than on the source.
 Without higher kinds the protocol could not be written and the design would collapse to sequences only.
 - **Custom comparers, deliberately narrow.** `using` exists on `Ordering` alone and always means ```(a: T, b: T) => number```.
 Two surveyed languages put a comparer in the comprehension itself - SQL's `COLLATE` and XQuery's `collation` - and both put it on ordering alone; none of the fourteen has one on grouping, joining or distinctness, because a key does that work and is typeable as ```(value: T) => K``` where a general equality relation is not.